oxFFFF-Q/Project_AI/docs/README.md

 $ conda env update -f env.yml --prune
 ```

+# Launch the agent
+You can use our trained DQN model to play as player 1 (left-up corner) by running [], and play as player 3 by running [].

 # Train your agent

 ## A Simple Example

-Run [simple_ffa_run.py](../examples/simple_ffa_run.py) to train our final DQN model for radio team competition of two
-[SimpleAgent](../pommerman/agents/simple_agent.py) as enemies and a same DQNAgent as teammate on the board.
+Run [simple_ffa_run.py](../examples/simple_ffa_run.py) to train our final DQN model for radio team competition of two [SimpleAgent]s(../pommerman/agents/simple_agent.py) as enemies and a [SimpleAgent](../pommerman/agents/simple_agent.py) as teammate.

+The training will not automatically stop, but need to be done manully, according to the given out report about the rewards.
+The paramaters will be recorded every 100 episodes.
+Run [] to save the model.
+The name of the model is required.
+The best one is usually among the last few models.

 ## Train other models